aws-quickstart/quickstart-ibm-liberty-eks/README.md

 ### Deploymen options
 This Partner Solution provides the following deployment options:
-- **Deploy into a new VPC and a new Amazon EKS cluster with an application**:  This option builds a new AWS environment outlined in the architecture diargam.
+- **Deploy into a new VPC and a new Amazon EKS cluster with an application**:  This option builds a new AWS environment outlined in the architecture diagram.
 It then deploys WebSphere Liberty Operator, an application, and related artifacts into this EKS cluster.
 - **Deploy into a new VPC and a new Amazon EKS cluster without an application**: This option builds a new AWS environment outlined in the architecture diargam.
 It then deploys WebSphere Liberty Operator and related artifacts into this EKS cluster.

 ### Predeployment steps
-Before you launch the Quick Start, see the [AWS QuickStart General Information Guide](https://fwd.aws/rA69w?).
+Before you launch the Partner Solution, see the [AWS Partner Solutions General Information Guide](https://fwd.aws/rA69w?).

 #### Existing license
 To use IBM WebSphere Liberty, ensure that you have an active [WebSphere entitlement](https://ibm.biz/was-license) for any of the following products.